dlyakove/likescheme/README.md

 ## Description
 likescheme is a plain Javascript implementation of the functional prefix-notation Scheme-like interpreted language.
 It evaluates functional logic statements represented as a string or an object in a provided execution environment scope.
+Syntaxically, likescheme is somewhat similar to Tcl language.

 ### Use Case